 Q. How did I get picked for jury service?

-A: The Jury Division receives a list every year in October from The Department of State of all registered voters.
+A: The Jury Division receives a list every year in October from The Department of State.
 The required number of jurors for a particular day are randomly selected by computer and summoned to appear for jury duty.

 Q. Why have some people never been called for jury service and I’ve been called more than once?